 Do your research

-Have a proper search of all the options available, speak to people and don’t be afraid to enquire about products that you’re looking into.
+Have a proper search of all the options available, speak to people and don’t be afraid to inquire about products that you’re looking into.
 Take your time with your search to ensure you don’t miss anything.
-If any providers offer a free trial take full advantage of it, as sometime you don’t know what a product is really like until you use it.
+If any providers offer a free trial take full advantage of it, as sometimes you don’t know what a product is really like until you use it.

 Consider all cost factors

 When looking for technology, think of all the costs associated with it:

 - Are there costs such as setup, installation, training and support?

 - Do they have monthly plans or is it all upfront?

 - Are you paying for features that you simply will not use?

 - If you choose not to invest, how will that cost your business in the long run?

 - Will it hinder your success and potential growth?